O1ahmad/container-file-elasticsearch/README.md

 ##### Log4j Config

-Elasticsearch's logging facility is managed via [Log4j](https://logging.apache.org/log4j/2.x/), a logging service/framework built under the Apache project; with its configuration defined in a `log4j.properties` file located underneath Its main `$ES_HOME/config/` directory by default.
+Elasticsearch's logging facility is managed via [Log4j](https://logging.apache.org/log4j/2.x/), a logging service/framework built under the Apache project; with its configuration defined in a `log4j.properties` file located underneath its main `$ES_HOME/config` directory by default.
 As with other configuration mechanisms supported by this image, each configuration can be expressed as environment variables prefixed with `LOG4J_`.

 `$LOG4J_<config-property> = <property-value (string)>` **default**: *none*